amitkparekh/Mosaic-Extension/README.md

 Branch naming convention: `release-*`

-- `release` branches are used for preparation for the next release, big OR small
+- `release` branches are used for preparation for the next release, big OR small.
--

 ###### Creating a `release` branch *(via Sourcetree)*
 1.